thin-edge/thin-edge.io/docs/src/references/tedge-file-transfer-service.md

 in order for them to trust the connection to the mapper.

 Once HTTPS is enabled for the file-transfer service, certificate-based authentication can also be enabled.
-The directory containing the certificates that the mapper will trust can be configured using `http.ca_path`, and the agent can be configured to use a trusted certificate using the `http.client.auth.cert_file` and `http.client.auth.key_file` settings.
+The directory containing the certificates that the agent will trust can be configured using `http.ca_path`, and the mapper as well as the child device agents can be configured to use a trusted certificate using the `http.client.auth.cert_file` and `http.client.auth.key_file` settings.